theNewDynamic/hugo-module-tnd-search/README.md

 Many options are better handled through Javascript.
 In order to use javascript language to complement your widget options you need to:

-1. Create a javascript file at `/assets/tnd-search/algolia/widgets.js` which export a `tndAgoliaWidgets` variable as such:
+1. Create a javascript file at `/assets/tnd-search/algolia/widgets.js` which export a `tndAlgoliaWidgets` variable as such:

 ```js
 export let tndAlgoliaWidgets = {